oneapi-src/oneDPL/.github/ISSUE_TEMPLATE/1_ask-a-question.md

 ---
 Name: Ask a question
-About: Use this template for everything that is not a bug or feature request
+About: Use this template for everything that is not a bug or feature request.
 Title: ''
 Labels: help wanted, question
 Assignees: ''